 - Follows the Portage Public Schools district-wide school calendar

 - Utilizes all of the Portage Public Schools transportation services

 - Offers free and reduced breakfast and lunch programs

 - Runs free daycare program for students with children (SOCC)

 - Offers Metro-Bus Tokens to Kalamazoo resident students meeting specific guidelines

-- Uses block scheduling with 5 class periods each day
+- 7 class periods per day

 - Classes allow the opportunity for most work to be completed in class

 - Maintain smaller class sizes for individualized attention

 - Teachers are highly qualified and meet all the state requirements for teaching